-I've seen more than one kid go up to the television set and try to move something, or I've seen them try to change the channel by swiping their hand, she said at the Media Summit.
+I've seen more than one kid go up to the television set and try to move something, or I've seen them try to change the channel by swiping their hand, she said.
 You realize these behaviors are so quickly learned.

 Another gaming executive and media industry veteran, Strauss Zelnick, chairman of Take-Two Interactive Software Inc, said one critical feature for consumers is that all their entertainment devices be wireless, synced, compatible, pretty seamless and plug-and-play, meaning they do not require constant calls to a helpdesk.

 That's idealized, because the personal computer revolution started in the late 1970s and it still ain't plug-and-play, he added.

 As for the television itself, he predicted that you've got a very large-format flatscreen television in the living room that is almost like wallpaper, not quite.
 Very high-quality, very high-definition.

 Indeed, few could see any reason why the big screen TV would be made obsolete by the popularity of mobile devices along the lines of Apple Inc's iPad.

 The big TVs aren't going to go anywhere.
 It's like the automobile.
 We're a country that just likes big TVs, said Robert Bowman, chief executive of Major League Baseball Advanced Media.